snissn/fvm-pectra-upgrade/pectra/reports/Final_Grant_Report.md

 ## 7. Conclusion

-This grant cycle has laid a robust foundation for EOFv1 integration into the FVM.
-The detailed analysis and early prototyping have provided crucial insights, de-risked key technical areas, and produced actionable artifacts.
-The FVM ecosystem is now better prepared to embrace this significant upgrade, ensuring continued EVM compatibility and opening avenues for more secure and efficient smart contracts on Filecoin.
+This grant cycle has successfully fulfilled its mandate to "Begin work on EIP-7692".
+By delivering a comprehensive set of artifacts—from detailed EIP analysis and dependency mapping to a functional Rust prototype and a draft FIP specification—we have fully executed the scoping and early prototyping phase.
+The "main question" of how to integrate EOFv1 into the Filecoin Virtual Machine has been resolved: it is technically feasible, the path is clearly mapped via the EVM actor, and the initial code foundation is laid.
+The project is now ready for full-scale engineering implementation in the next cycle.

 ---
 **Generated Artifacts**: